jbrunton/jbrunton.com/_posts/2024-12-31-what-we-should-mean-by-accountability.md

 # Classifying organisational cultures

 Before discussing accountability, we must be clear what a high performance culture looks like in order to assess the suitability of our preferred definition (and to see why some culturally ingrained definitions should be discarded).
-A helpful model for our purposes is the organisational typology proposed by Ron Westrum (2004), which defines three distinct organisational climates in terms of how information flows.
+A helpful model for this purpose is the organisational typology proposed by Ron Westrum (2004), which defines three distinct organisational climates in terms of how information flows.

 <div class="scroll">
 <table>